One great thing about Barcelona, is that each and every neighborhood has a different vibe, a different taste and a different look.

-In total, there are 10 districts in Barcelona, some more bigger and important than others, so we’re highlighting those with the most interesting features, attractions and monuments of each one for the traveller.
+In total, there are 10 districts in Barcelona, however, we’re highlighting those with the most interesting features, attractions and monuments.

 Top Barcelona neighborhoods

-The Eixample is famous for having one of the most dinamic shopping districts of the city, Passeig de Gràcia, Plaça Catalunya and Diagonal Avenue have the most exclusive shops, plus a vibrant offer in restaurants, nightlife and the most famous Modernista monuments.
+The Eixample is famous for having one of the most dinamic shopping districts.
+Passeig de Gràcia, Plaça Catalunya have the most exclusive shops, restaurants, nightlife and the most famous Modernista monuments.

-The Gothic Quarter, located in the very center of the Old City, is one of the most famous landmarks in Barcelona.
-This District is made up by a fusion of buildings dating from many different times, from Roman settlements to 20th century structures, and the overall atmosphere is, you guessed it, gothic-like.
-This is one the most interesting places to visit in Barcelona.
+The Gothic Quarter, is one of the most interesting places in Barcelona.
+This district is made up by a fusion of buildings dating from many different times.
+From Roman settlements to 20th century structures, the overall atmosphere of the neighborhood is gothic-like.

-This quarter is currently one of the trendiest in town, both for locals and foreigners, that swarm around the many boutiques, cafes, bars and restaurants.
-It’s one of the most popular places in Barcelona to go out at night.
+El Born is currently one of the trendiest neighborhoods in town.
+Both for locals and foreigners, its boutiques, cafes, bars and restaurants, make it one of the most popular places in Barcelona to go out at night.

-Formerly called the “Manchester of Catalonia“, Poblenou was the main industrial center of Barcelona during the 19th century and a working class neighborhood that has gone through an intense transformation in the past decade, with the development of new areas and the replacement and renovation of the old factories and warehouses into new office buildings, cool lofts and art galleries.
+Formerly called the “Manchester of Catalonia“, Poblenou was the main industrial center of Barcelona.
+During the past few years, it has experienced an intense transformation, with the renovation of the old factories into new office buildings, lofts and art galleries.

-Les Corts thrives with shopping areas and commercial highrises, in fact some of the most exclusive shops in town are located in the neighborhood, in Pedralbes Shopping Center, L’Illa Diagonal and El Corte Inglés.
-Camp Nou, one of the most visited and important monuments in Barcelona, is located in this District.
+Les Corts thrives with shopping areas and commercial highrises.
+In fact, some of the most exclusive shops in town are located in the neighborhood, such as L’Illa Diagonal and El Corte Inglés.
+Camp Nou, one of the most visited and important monuments in Barcelona, is also located in this district.

-Gràcia, formerly called the Independent Village of Gràcia, is the smallest District in Barcelona and dates from the 17th century.
+Gràcia, is the smallest District in Barcelona and dates from the 17th century.
 It was eventually annexed to the Barcelona municipality.
-Gràcia has a strong personality and it’s one of the most authentic neighborhoods in Barcelona.
+Gràcia has a strong personality and is one of the most authentic neighborhoods in Barcelona.

 Which neighborhood to stay in Barcelona